syntaxseed/symfony-console-philips-hue/README.md

 > This repo contains the code we will write together during the talk, plus a bonus `superman` command that I had to cut for time.

+## Repo Tags
-* TAG: 0.1.0 = empty symfony console application.
+* v0.1.0 = empty symfony console application.
-* TAG: 0.2.0 = simple command to get lights.
+* v0.2.0 = simple command to get lights.
+* v0.3.0 = improve error handling, add turn on command.
+* v0.4.0 = Add candle and superman commands.
-* TAG: 0.3.0 = final version for talk.
+* v0.5.0 = final version for talk.
 (Contains extra 'superman' command.)